NEATOWinterfest/neatowinterfest.org/_talks/Tour-Hidden-Exhibits-of-Seashore.md

 ---
 name: Hidden Exhibits of Seashore
 speakers:
-  - Bob Brosseau
+  - Bob Broseau
 categories:
   - Tours
-summary: "Journey back in time and learn about the glory days of Trolleys in Maine."
+summary: "Things at Seashore that you normally walk past which have a story: South Boston track; Silent Police Man; Morisson Hill station; Mounds in parking lot which are cobblestones from Boston"
 ---

-Things at Seashore that you normally walk past which have a story:
+A **Walking Tour** of things at Seashore that you normally walk past which have a story:
 1. South Boston track
 2. Silent Police Man
 3. Morisson Hill station
 4. Mounds in parking lot which are cobblestones from Boston

-Meet in the Visitors Center lobby for the start of the tour with Bob Brosseau.

 ## Location